|Website||Balanced Life Enhanced|

 The ingredients list doesn’t seem to differentiate between the kibble and the air dried raw meat pieces.
 The first ingredient is chicken, and the second ground chicken bones.
 I’m assuming the raw meat pieces are the chicken, or perhaps both.
 Both are great ingredients for your dog – an essentially carnivorous beast.

 But hold up… If the air dried pieces are the meat, then the kibble is mostly faba beans (or fava beans), chickpeas, and pea protein.
 Virtually a vegan kibble..!
+Is that a bad thing?
+No, I don’t think so.
+Using air-dried pieces for the meat rather than baked into the kibble would make this a better alternative to 100% kibble.

 The kibble includes all necessary vitamins and minerals to make the food complete and balanced, alongside vegetables, fruits, and oils to further round off the food.
 There aren’t any of the nasties you’ll find in most supermarket dog foods, and the preservatives in this food are natural.

 It’s a conundrum.
 The kibble on it’s own wouldn’t be rated highly, but as a whole the product holds up.
 It’s kinda clever, but will offer your dog a reasonably good diet with the benefit of air dried meats rather than kibblefied at high temps.
-Bonus.

 If you can stomach the cost of the original Balanced Life then do that, otherwise this is a reasonable option.
 Why not feed a mixture of both?